 Put the insert in and close the zipper!

 And done!
-You have a practical pillow cover with invisible zipper!
+You have a practical pillow cover with an invisible zipper!

-And some more pics because I also love how the cushions turns out!
+And some more pics because I also love how the cushions turn out!

 Pin it for later!